jeffmagill/jeffmagill.dev/content/blog/building-a-flexible-modal-component-in-react.md

 description: Learn how to create a flexible, accessible modal dialog component in React that can be used across your application.
 image: /images/blog/modal-example.png
 tags: react, components, accessibility
-created: 1745302800
+created: 1746201655
 lastUpdated:
 ---

 Modal popups are a very common UI pattern that adds a lot of utility to modern web apps.
 Unfortunately for developers like us, that means we need to master all the technical complexities associated with them.
 What seems like a simple popup window actually involves a lot of intricate details: accessibility, responsive design, keyboard navigation, scroll management, and more.

 For my current project, I needed something that could be reused throughout the application rather than reinventing the wheel each time.
-In this post, I'll walk through how I created a flexible, reusable modal component that can render content, forms, or whatever else I need to show, on any device.
+In this post, I'll walk through how we can creat a flexible, reusable modal component that can render content, forms, or whatever else I need to show, on any device.

 ## What exactly do we need here?